nnamon/nandynarwhals-blog/_posts/2018-04-15-midnightsun2018-botpanel.md

   overlay_image: /assets/images/midnightsun2018/botpanel/header.jpg
   overlay_filter: 0.5
   caption: "Photo credit: Redd Angelo on Unsplash"

 tags:
   - midnightsun2018
   - writeup
   - web
 ---

-Multiple vulnerabilties in a 32 bit ELF binary allows an attacker to obtain remote code execution on a remote system.
-A format string vulnerability could be leveraged to leak sensitive information such as a password, libc addresses, stack canaries, and enable full access to the fearures.
+Multiple vulnerabilties involving formats strings and unsafe threaded access to shared variables in a 32 bit ELF binary allows an attacker to obtain remote code execution on a remote system.

+A format string vulnerability could be leveraged to leak sensitive information such as a password, libc addresses, stack canaries, and enable full access to the features.
 A second vulnerability leveraging shared variables between two threads allows the attacker to manipulate the amount of data read and execute a standard buffer overflow.

 ## Challenge Description